yeroca/qmk_concurrent_macros/docs/concurrent_macros.md

 ### Set up the macro capability

-The QMK source tree you use must have the Community Modules feature, because the Conncurrent Macros module utilizes it.
+The QMK source tree you use must have the Community Modules feature, because the Concurrent Macros module utilizes it.
 To install the module, run these commands:

 ```
 cd modules